 Diagnosis Of Seborrheic Dermatitis

 Seborrheic dermatitis is diagnosed after examining the skin.
 The dermatologist/doctor will scrape off some skin cells and send it to the lab for a biopsy.
 This is done to ensure the patient is not suffering from other skin ailments as seborrheic dermatitis has symptoms that are similar to diseases such as eczema, psoriasis, and rosacea.

 The first and foremost method to treat seborrheic dermatitis is by loosening the scales and soothing the skin to curb itching.
 The inflammation and swelling must be taken care of as well.

 For mild cases, an antifungal cream or a medicated shampoo is applied topically to provide relief.
 Ingredients such as selenium sulfide, zinc pyrithione, coal tar, salicylic acid, and ketoconazole can be used to control the symptoms.

 How To Cure Seborrheic Dermatitis

-In case the seborrheic dermatitis is severe, a mild corticosteroid medication is required to soothe the inflammation.
-Since seborrheic dermatitis has the tendency to recur, it is necessary to use any prescribed medication regularly in order to control the symptoms.
+In case the condition is severe, a mild corticosteroid medication is required to soothe the inflammation.
+Since this skin disease has the tendency to recur, it is necessary to use any prescribed medication regularly in order to control the symptoms.